Renkai/pigsudoku/README.md

   - in the popup box, player can right click to note a number, after right click, the corresponding popup cell change it's color to yellow, and the number filled in the cell change to smaller size, the popup box don't close instantly, it only closes when the player click the "note done" button in the popup, or left click a number to show it's already filled, or click Enter key, which shall act same as left click the "note done" button.
   - the noted numbers shall not be considered as the answer, when the player click the "solve" button, the noted numbers shall be ignored.
   - when the user fill the cell with a number, the note shall be visiblely cleared, but data still exists. when the user clear the filled cell, we shall be able to see it again.
-- instead of note and fill in the popup box, we can make the box be solid in the right part of the game zone, below the log board. then the box can have a note button, when it's toggled, left click on the number in the box is to note, when it's toggled off, left click on the number in the box is to fill in the number, the toggle status shall be visible via color
+- [x] instead of note and fill in the popup box, we can make the box be solid in the right part of the game zone, below the log board. then the box can have a note button, when it's toggled, left click on the number in the box is to note, when it's toggled off, left click on the number in the box is to fill in the number, the toggle status shall be visible via color
+- set up a web version, can serve via github pages
 - give user a progress bar, when it takes a long time to generate puzzle
 - when give hint number, also give text format reason
   - read https://www.sudokudragon.com/sudokututorials.htm